-As defined in the Noise Policy for Industry:
+As defined in the NPfI:

 Tonal noise contains a prominent frequency and is characterised by a definite pitch.

 Intermittent noise is noise where the level suddenly drops/increases several times during the assessment period, with a noticeable change in source noise level of at least 5 dB(A); for example, equipment cycling on and off.
 The intermittency correction is not intended to be applied to changes in noise level due to meteorology.